djleamen/SUSTAINWebApp/README.md

 ![SUSTAIN Logo](https://github.com/user-attachments/assets/bbb7337a-dcd5-4dd6-bded-3a264c41af46)

 ## Overview
 SUSTAIN is an environmentally-friendly, token-optimized AI wrapper designed to reduce compute costs and increase productivity.
-By filtering out irrelevant words and phrases from prompts and limiting responses to essential outputs, SUSTAIN minimizes the number of tokens sent to and received from the AI, saving energy and boosting performance.
+By filtering out irrelevant words and phrases from prompts, SUSTAIN minimizes the number of tokens sent to and received from the AI, saving energy and boosting performance.

-Our mission is to deliver a sustainable, high-efficiency alternative to major large language models (LLMs) while maintaining powerful AI-driven results.
+Our mission is to deliver a sustainable, high-efficiency alternative to major large language models (LLMs) while maintaining powerful AI-driven results.🔋

 ---